Home » Publications

 As a growing number of Wisconsin farms struggle to survive, many farm households (families) are dependent on off farm income to offset weak and unstable farm sourced income.
 Over the five-year average (2016-2020) average household income for Wisconsin farm operators is $98,353of which $20,210 comes from farming activities, and the remaining $78,143 comes from off farm sources.
 One strategy to ensure the continued operation of most Wisconsin farms is to focus on enhancing off farm employment opportunities.

-May 2022 — Innovation moves the economy forward.
+EXECUTIVE SUMMARY May 2022 — Innovation moves the economy forward.
 Innovations are new products, processes, or services that create value for customers.
 Innovations often signal an improvement over a past model or way of doing things.
 Innovations can be significant, disrupting the status quo.
-Many innovations, however, are modest, offering small increases in quality of life or […]
+Many innovations, however, are modest, offering small increases in quality of […]

 Hotels provide an important service to our communities and represent a significant economic engine for jobs, business revenue, and taxes.
 Plus, they often serve as a gateway to a community, influencing perceptions of the broader community.